The White Cat's Revenge as Plotted from the Dragon King's Lap: Yadacain

 The current queen and Beloved Child of Yadacain, who has a contract bond with the Supreme Spirit of Darkness.
 She lost her fiancée to an assassin using an incurable poison.
 In her manic efforts to bring him back to life, she began researching ways to resurrect the dead using dragon blood elixir - which, however, only produced soulless zombies - and to use summoning magic to draw souls with mana from other worlds, which was the magic that brought Ruri to this world.
 She also entered a pact with Quartz, the former Dragon King, who wished to use her research to resurrect his beloved Seraphie.
 After she captures several dragons to stock up her depleted stores of dragon blood that Quartz had provided for her research, Jade and the Dragon King Nation army invade Yadacain and force her to destroy her Spirit Slayer magic, and her research is destroyed by Joshua, although she does manage to develop an antidote to the insidious poison.

 Furgal

 Furgal is a realm neighboring the Beast King Nation.
 It was founded by the relatives of Arman and their followers who were banished after participating in the power struggle following Andal's abdication.
-Since its foundation, Furgal has cotinuously attempted to conquer the Beast King Nation, but a serious incursion was prevented by Celestine's presence.
+Since its foundation, Furgal has continuously attempted to conquer the Beast King Nation, but a serious incursion was prevented by Celestine's presence.